ericmutton/spur-project/README.md

  - Analog FM Voice
  - Amateur Packet Reporting System (APRS)
  - Premodulated FM Waveforms

-In Analog FM Voice, a parrot test or signal strength report (Readability-Strength-Tone) would be
+In Analog FM Voice, a parrot test or signal strength report (Readability-Strength-Tone) would be satisfactory.
 ## Phase 2
 After verifying what can be done with the SA868, the next transceiver is the Texas Instruments CC1200.